ncbi/vadr/documentation/install.md

 ```
 ---

-### If you get an error about `PERL5LIB` being undefined, change the PERL5LIB
+### If you get an error about `PERL5LIB` being undefined...

-line to add to:
+Change the PERL5LIB line to add to:

 ```
 export PERL5LIB="$VADRSCRIPTSDIR":"$VADRSEQUIPDIR":"$VADRBIOEASELDIR/blib/lib":"$VADRBIOEASELDIR/blib/arch"